28-tn/powerlifting/README.md

 * Math
 * Scikit-Learn

-You will also need Jupyter to display notebook.
+You will also need Jupyter to display the notebook.

 The dataset is too large for a github repository, but you can download it from https://www.openpowerlifting.org/data.

-## HowTo
+## HowTo and Results
 The code and further explanations are arranged in the jupyter notebook.
+A blog post about the results is published on https://medium.com/@28_tn/what-data-can-tell-us-about-powerlifting-453f27b330ad

 ## Acknowledgements
 This page uses data from the OpenPowerlifting project, https://www.openpowerlifting.org.